AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/preCourse/variablesAndFunctions.md

 ### Declare A Variable

-In older versions of JS you'll see the keyword `var` BUT DO NOT USE THIS WORD FOR ANYTHING YOU BUILD in the future!
+In older versions of JS you'll see the keyword `var` **BUT DO NOT USE THIS WORD FOR ANYTHING YOU BUILD** in the future!
 The `var` keyword is out of date/**deprecated**.
-Instead use one of the two other keyword: `let` or `const`
+Instead use one of the two other keywords: `let` or `const`

-The simplest, way to remember which to use is make all variables a `const` until you realize its value needs to dynamically change them make it a `let`.
+The simplest way to remember which to use is make all variables a `const` until you realize its value needs to dynamically change then make it a `let`.

+  > Remember: The Universal `Const`ant is the speed of light, but we can `let` all other things change.

 You can name your variables almost anything you want, i.e. `myVariable`, `user`, `bonsaiTree`, but there are some guidelines, *see below*:

 * **Descriptive Naming** - remember: variables are for us humans to reference later.
-It's helpful for you and your team if you name a variable what you expect to be in the variable, i.e. `userPhoneNumber` is better than `userNumber`.
+It's helpful for you and your team if you name a variable what you expect to be in the variable, i.e. `const userPhoneNumber` is better than `const userNumber`.
-* **camelCased** - first letter is lower-cased, all other words will have their first letter upper-cased.
+* **camelCased** - first letter is lower-cased, all other words will have their first letter upper-cased: `const babyBoy`, `const greaterThan`, `const lessThanOtherNumber`.

 ### Assign